kevinyuanzy/GGR472-Group-project/README.md

-# 🗺️ GGR472 Project - Toronto Living Guide (Winter 2024)
+# GGR472 Project - T.O.
+Life Map: Toronto Living Guide 🗺️🌆

-By Yiwen Xie, Zhiyi Yuan, Huailun Jiang**
+By Huailun Jiang, Yiwen Xie, Kevin Yuan
-🔗 Live Map: file:///Users/xieyiwen/Desktop/GitHub/GGR472-Group-project-1/index.html
+Course: GGR472
+Instructor: Professor Lendsey Smith

+🔗 Link to published web map: [https://kevinyuanzy.github.io/GGR472-Group-project](https://kevinyuanzy.github.io/GGR472-Group-project)

 ---

 ## 📌 Overview

-The **Toronto Living Guide Web Map** is designed to help newcomers explore Toronto’s urban infrastructure, including **affordable housing sites, police stations, health services, and subway lines**.
-Users can interact with the map by toggling layers, clicking on features for details, and even planning routes.
+**T.O.
+Life Map** is an interactive web map built for the GGR472 course.
+This project aims to offer an accessible spatial guide to key infrastructure and resources around the City of Toronto, with a specific focus on features like affordable housing, public health services, policing, and homicide hotspots, for newcomers.

+The map enables users to explore and analyze these layers visually through interactive elements, geolocation tools, pop-ups, and dynamic filtering.

 ---